Mzying2001/sw/README.en.md

     // Button object
     static sw::Button button;

+    // Modify the window layout to center the button mainWindow.SetLayout<sw::FillLayout>();

     // Modify the button text by assigning a value to the Text property button.Text = L"Click Me";